Apply for a Sustainable Materials Recovery Program (SMRP) Municipal Grant

 More info

 MassDEP has awarded more than $55 million in SMRP and Recycling Dividends Program funding since 2010.
-See below for the lists of recipients.
+See below for lists of the most recent recipients.

 Downloads